flexatone/fetter/doc/articles/lreepr/lreepr.md

 For many, daily use of Python involves executing code in an environment of well-defined dependencies.
 If collaborating with others, dependencies can change without notice; even if dependencies do not change, it is easy to mistakenly install a package in the wrong environment.
 When local dependencies are misaligned, bad things can happen: behaviors may change, outputs might differ, or known malware might be linger.

-For compiled languages, alignment of dependencies to distributed binaries is required for creating reproducible builds.
+For compiled languages, alignment of dependencies in distributed binaries is required for creating reproducible builds.
 For Python, is it possible to enforce reproducible behavior?

 Python supports such intervention in initialization: the `fetter` command-line tool can configure an environment's `python` to either warn or exit before running with misaligned dependencies.
 For example, to always validate the environment of the locally active `python3` with `requirements.lock`, run the following: